 Visa Declares “War on Cash”

-One of the things that has reignited the discussion about going cashless is Visa’s offer of up to $10,000 to 50 small businesses if they decide to give up cash altogether.
-“We are declaring war on cash,” said Andy Gerlt, a spokesman for Visa.
+Back in 2017, Visa’s offered up to $10,000 to 50 small businesses if they decided to give up cash altogether.
+“We are declaring war on cash,” said Andy Gerlt, a spokesman for Visa, said at th time.

-Businesses that receive the funding from Visa can use it to upgrade their sales equipment, train staff, carry out marketing, and otherwise promote the cashless movement.
+Businesses that received the funding from Visa were able to use it to upgrade their sales equipment, train staff, carry out marketing, and otherwise promote the cashless movement.

 Visa’s war on cash is obviously self-serving; the company hopes to encourage even more credit card transactions.
 As the largest credit card brand, Visa stands to gain the most by increased credit card usage.
 The company also owns the Interlink and Plus debit network systems, so it would benefit from increased debit usage as well.
 But just because increased card usage would benefit Visa doesn’t mean it can’t also benefit your business or your customers.